scharlau/shopping_exercise_django/README.md

 Then you can start the server to see it running.

+You will need to create a superuser as well if you want to work with the admin features.
+You can do that with the command:

+        python3 manage.py createsuperuser

+Otherwise each customer created is also a user with a default password set in the management/commands/populate_tables.py file.

 # Updated Features
 Following the basic start of this repo, I saw the need to modify it for use to serve a few more situations.
 To that end it now also represents an example of working with BDD style testing using Behave, and there is a discussion about the changes made to enable authentication, which wasn't originally included.